New for 3/17/2020: Suggest criterion for oVEMP abnormality should be at least 25 rather than 20.

 We have also encountered a few patients with very low threshold cVEMPS (i.e. 65 dB) on both sides, who do NOT have SCD on CT scan of the temporal bone.
 These are generally adolescents, and we think that one should be very slow at getting CT scans of the temporal bone when one encounters this situation.
 See also the comment below about low threshold oVEMPs.

-These papers are somewhat divided as of 2017 concerning the utility of oVEMP in SCD.
-The numbers are not large in reports.
-Our current impression is that oVEMPs are better than cVEMPS for detecting SCD.
+Concerning the utility of oVEMP in SCD, our current strong impression is that oVEMPs are much better than cVEMPS for detecting SCD.
 We prefer the absolute amplitude criterion, supplemented by the threshold criterion.
-In other words, we like to see both high amplitude (e.g. about 17) and low threshold.
+In other words, we like to see both high amplitude (e.g. 20) and low threshold.
 We use the 500 Hz auditory input, and we gave up on doing oVEMPS using bone stimuli as it was clumsy and unnecessary.
 We do think that the high amplitude should probably be age adjusted.
 Amplitudes vary roughly 3 fold between the young and the old.
 (Piker et al, 2013).
 There are some youngsters that meet the amplitude and threshold criteria, but don't have SCD on CT scan.
 Below, we have indented the papers which which we don't agree, for various reasons.
 Sadly, this is most of them.